ArminJo/ServoEasing/README.md

 This example does not use the ServoEasing functions.

 # Revision History
+### Version 1.4.0
+- setTrim has additional parameter 'doWrite' which is default 'false' in contrast to older versions, where a write was always performed.
+- New attach( aPin,  aMicrosecondsForServoLowDegree,  aMicrosecondsForServoHighDegree,  aServoLowDegree,  aServoHighDegree) function for arbitrary mapping of servo degree to servo pulse width.
+- Order of Servos in 'sServoArray[]' now depends from order of calling attach() and not from order of declaration.
 ### Version 1.3.1
 - Added detach() function.
 ### Version 1.3.0